Paternity Attorneys in Madison & MilwaukeeEstablishing Legal Paternity for Wisconsin Parents and Children

 Potential Paternity Benefits for Children

 - Child will know who his or her father is

 - Child will be entitled to receive financial support from both parents until he/she becomes an adult

 - Child will have rights to his/her father’s social security, veterans’ benefits, pensions, and inheritance

 - Child will have rights to tribal enrollment if Native American

 - Child may be enrolled in his/her father’s health insurance plan

 We represent both mothers and fathers in paternity proceedings.
 If you need representation in a paternity matter, contact Milwaukee paternity lawyers Katherine Charlton, or Amy Shapiro by calling 414-271-8650, or Madison paternity attorney Lynn Lodahl by calling 608-258-0040.
-If you prefer email, please use our website form to set up a consultation.
+If you prefer email, please use our website form to set up a case evaluation.